ryonlife/py-google-analytics-cookie/README.md

-Python Google Analytics Cookie Parser
+Py Google Analytics Cookie Parser
 =====================================

 [Py Google Analytics Cookie](https://github.com/ryonlife/py-google-analytics-cookie) is a simple class for parsing useful visitor and referral data from a Google Analytics cookie.